 Pulmonary hypertension is unusually high blood pressure in the arteries of the lungs.
 When the pressure is raised, the right side of the heart has to work harder than normal to pump blood through the lungs.
 Eventually, this may result in heart failure.

-Pulmonary hypertension is a serious illness that is ongoing and sometimes fatal.
-There is no cure for pulmonary hypertension, but many specialized treatments are now available that can improve your symptoms and quality of life.
+Pulmonary hypertension is a serious illness that is ongoing and has no cure.
+However, many specialized treatments are now available that can improve symptoms and quality of life.